rackerlabs/support-how-to/content/how-to/cloud-files/stream-cloud-files-with-flowplayer-plugins/index.md

 ---

-**Disclaimer**: As of January 12, 2021, excluding the China variant of Flash, the Flash executable has a built-in kill switch which prevents it from playing Flash files.
+**Disclaimer**: As of January 12, 2021, excluding the China variant of Flash, the Flash executable has a built-in kill switch that prevents it from playing Flash files.
 As of February 2021, all major browsers block Flash and cannot play it.
 Only IE11, niche browser forks, and some browsers built for China plan to continue support.